Inv., Assessment & Monitoring

 The purpose of the module is to consider ways in which forest resources can be assessed and recorded, enabling growth and development to be scientifically monitored.
 The module will provide students with the opportunity to acquire knowledge and understanding of the specialist areas of mensuration, forest inventory and forest resource assessment and monitoring, the latter to include an introduction to the use of remote technologies.

 The module will provide students with the opportunity to acquire knowledge and understanding of specialist areas of forestry, and to develop their independent learning and written communication skills.
+The evaluation of the module will include a report developed under professional standards, with the intention to train the students to communicate key concepts in forest inventories in professional environments.

 Forest mensuration: terminology and units; measurement of single trees, forest stands and forest products; assessment of current/potential yield.
 Forest inventory planning.
 Sampling techniques: types and application with respect to forest trees, forest-dwelling organisms and forest products; the effects of variation on sampling systems.
 Forest inventory and statistics, forest resource monitoring, recurrent forest inventory and their roles in forest and forest products certification.
-Introduction to remote technologies.

 Appreciate the fundamental importance of assessment, inventory and monitoring with respect to forest resource management.